How to Catch a Fish? A Step by Step Guide

 Noodling

 This process involves catching catfish with your bare hands.
 However, it is done by finding a catfish under the water, putting your arm into its mouth, and pulling it out with your hands.
-This simply means that you are using your hands as bait, thus easily luring the fish in.
+This means you are using your hands as bait, thus easily luring the fish.

 Pearl Divers

-Pearl diving, also known as pearly hunting, is the act of removing pearls from wild mollusks in fresh or saltwater.
+Pearl diving, also known as pearly hunting, removes pearls from wild mollusks in fresh or saltwater.

-The majority of the time, diving or the use of a tool is required to enter the depths where the pearl-bearing mollusc habitats are.
+Most of the time, diving or using a tool is required to enter the depths where the pearl-bearing mollusk habitats are.
 This is because they are inaccessible by hand from the surface.

-The diver’s ability to see underwater is enhanced by the diving mask.
-After it was made available for underwater work, pearl divers began to use the diving helmet that was used on the surface.
+The diving mask enhances the diver’s ability to see underwater.
+After it was made available for underwater work, pearl divers began using the diving helmet on the surface.

 Flounder Tramping

 A flounder is a flat fish dwelling in the waters of the Solway Firth.
-This is a type of fishing where people catch fish by putting their bare feet into the shallow water to stand on them.
-Then, the fish is then raised by the fisher by sticking a finger inside the fish’s gill opening.
+This type of fishing is where people catch fish by putting their bare feet into the shallow water to stand on them.
+The fish is then raised by the fisherman by sticking a finger inside the fish’s gill opening.

 Trout Binning